 Dual Degree Programs

 Applicants to dual-degree programs should apply to both degree programs at the same time by submitting two graduate applications and paying two application fees.
 Both academic departments must recommend the applicant for admission to the dual-degree program.
-The Graduate School renders the final admission decision.
 If the student later decides to withdraw from one of the programs, the student is required to notify both academic departments and the Graduate School immediately in writing.

 Only under special circumstances will a student be admitted to a dual-degree program after the student has started the first semester of one of the component degree programs.
 When applying for the dual degree program, the student must present a course schedule for every semester and have the schedule approved by both academic departments.
 The course schedule should meet the timeline prescribed by the dual-degree program.
-The Graduate School will render a final admission decision.
 If the student is admitted to the second degree program, enrollment in that program will not begin until the subsequent semester.

 Double Degree Programs

-Students are expected to be registered as full-time students every semester and complete the double degree program as per the individual program requirements.
+Students are expected to complete the double degree program as per the individual program requirements.
 They will be able to double count credits per the policies outlined in the Double Counting Credits portion of this manual.
-Students are expected to maintain continuous registration for the fall and spring semesters and are subject to the academic policies of each of the partnering programs.
+Students are required to maintain continuous registration for the fall and spring semesters, must complete the double degree program within five years of entering the program, and are subject to the academic policies of each of the partnering programs.

 Double Counting Credits